 The ERC Proof of Concept funding is made available only to those who already have an ERC award to establish proof of concept of an idea that was generated in the course of their ERC-funded projects.

 The Host Institution must engage the Principal Investigator for at least the duration of the Proof of Concept project.
-Legally the Host Institution must be based in one of the EU Member States or one of the Associated Countries.

 How to apply?